filecoin-station/desktop/docs/MODULE_INTERFACE.md

     https://github.com/filecoin-saturn/L2-node/releases
     ```

 1. A module should run on as many operating systems as possible, without requiring any prior setup before executing its binary.
+On macOS, x86 is required, arm64 nice to have.

 2. A module can provide a custom __command string__ for launching its executable.
 Ideally a module doesn't require any extra arguments when launching.